Close Menu

 Congenital scoliosis is one form of scoliosis.
 This form of scoliosis is present at birth.
 It occurs because the spinal vertebra are malformed.
 Therefore, this form of scoliosis is usually hereditary or genetic.

-If you are born with scoliosis, you may undergo surgery to correct the spinal curvature.
+If you are born with scoliosis, you may undergo surgery to straighten your spine.
 The goal of spinal surgery is to fuse the vertebrae so the spine cannot bend.
 This corrects the scoliosis deformity.
 Or, at the very least it prevents the curve from getting worse.
 Your doctor will try to correct the curvature by 50 percent or more.

-Depending on how much flexibility is still in the spine, scoliosis surgery can also de-rotate the abnormal spinal twisting.
-These changes can help your stand up straighter and reduce the rib hump in your back.
+Depending on how much flexibility is still in the spine, scoliosis surgery can also de-rotate spinal twisting.
+These changes can help your stand up straighter.
+They can also reduce the rib hump in your back.
 A rib hump is an imbalance in rib height causing one side of the rib cage to protrude more than the other.
 This is due to the presence of an abnormal spinal curvature, usually along the thoracic spine.

 2) NEUROMUSCULAR SCOLIOSIS